Freedom Through Fetters

 The refusal operates across multiple domains:

 Refusal of opportunity.
 Not every promising venture merits pursuit.
 The opportunity cost of saying yes to a good prospect may be saying no to an excellent one.
-In Deep Work (2016), Cal Newport argues that the most successful knowledge workers systematically refuse peripheral opportunities to concentrate on core competencies.
+Cal Newport's Deep Work (2016) argues the most successful knowledge workers systematically refuse peripheral opportunities to concentrate on core competencies.

 Refusal of information.
 In an era of infinite content, the discipline to remain deliberately ignorant of most things becomes essential.
 Lincoln read only newspapers; Johnson restricted himself to politics.
-Contemporary equivalents might include: refusing social media, ignoring news cycles, avoiding bestseller lists, limiting podcast consumption.
+Contemporary equivalents: refusing social media, ignoring news cycles, avoiding bestseller lists, limiting podcast consumption.

 Refusal of pleasure.
-Not ascetic denial, but strategic deferral.
+Not ascetic denial but strategic deferral.
 The pleasure consumed today is energy unavailable tomorrow.
-Seneca, in his Letters from a Stoic (Epistulae Morales ad Lucilium, circa 65 CE), counseled: "Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with coarse and rough dress, saying to yourself the while: 'Is this the condition that I feared?'"
+Seneca counseled: "Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with coarse and rough dress, saying to yourself the while: 'Is this the condition that I feared?'"

 When he heard this man holding forth in language which Plato also uses, condemning pleasure as "the greatest incentive to evil," and the body as "the chief detriment to the soul, from which she can release and purify herself only by such reasonings as most do wean and divorce her from bodily sensations," he fell still more in love with simplicity and restraint.